rickyzhang82/telepresence/docs/faqs.md

 You can “intercept” any requests made to a target Kubernetes workload, and code and debug your associated service locally using your favourite local IDE and in-process debugger.
 You can test your integrations by making requests against the remote cluster’s ingress and watching how the resulting internal traffic is handled by your service running locally.

+You can also "ingest" a target Kubernetes workload.
+Very similar to an intercept in that your local workstation has access to the workload's network, environment, and volumes, but no traffic will be rerouted from the cluster

 ** What operating systems does Telepresence work on?**

 Telepresence currently works natively on macOS (Intel and Apple Silicon), Linux, and Windows.

 ** What protocols can be intercepted by Telepresence?**

-Both TCP and UDP are supported for global intercepts.
+Both TCP and UDP are supported.

-Personal intercepts require HTTP.
-All HTTP/1.1 and HTTP/2 protocols can be intercepted.
-This includes:

-- REST
-- JSON/XML over HTTP
-- gRPC
-- GraphQL

-If you need another protocol supported, please [drop us a line](https://github.com/telepresenceio/telepresence/issues/new?assignees=&labels=&projects=&template=Feature_request.md) to request it.

-** When using Telepresence to intercept a pod, are the Kubernetes cluster environment variables proxied to my local machine?**
+** When using Telepresence to ingest or intercept a container, are the Kubernetes cluster environment variables proxied on my local machine?**

-Yes, you can either set the pod's environment variables on your machine or write the variables to a file to use with Docker or another build process.
+Yes, you can either set the container's environment variables on your machine or write the variables to a file to use with Docker or another build process.
+You can also directly pass the environments to an intercept handler that is run by the ingest or intercept.
 Please see [the environment variable reference doc](reference/environment.md) for more information.

-** When using Telepresence to intercept a pod, can the associated pod volume mounts also be mounted by my local machine?**
+** When using Telepresence to ingest or intercept a container, can the associated container volume mounts also be mounted by my local machine?**

 Yes, please see [the volume mounts reference doc](reference/volume.md) for more information.